Priest-tz/Priest-tz/README.md

 # 💫 About Me:
-Dara👏🏾. <br> I am a software developer with a passion for creating innovative solutions to real-world problems. <br>
+Dara <br> I am a software developer with a passion for creating innovative solutions to real-world problems. <br>

 # 📊 GitHub Stats: